skx/templer/README.md

     <p>This is the body of the page</p>

-The header of the page is deliminated from the body by four dashes (`----`) and can contain an arbitrary number of variable definitions - although by default we'd only expect to see the page title being set.
+The header of the page is delimited from the body by four dashes (`----`) and can contain an arbitrary number of variable definitions - although by default we'd only expect to see the page title being set.